awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

 - _MAX-USERS_ is the maximum number of users to list.
   The code example restricts this to the range of 0 to 100.
   The default value is 10.

+### UpdateAccessKey/UpdateAccessKeyv2.go

+This example

+`go run UpdateAccessKeyv2.go -k KeyID -u USER-NAME`

+- _KEYID_ is the access key to activate.
+- _USER-NAME_ is the name of the user activating the key.

+The unit test accepts similar values in _config.json_.

 ### UpdateUser/UpdateUserv2.go